LumiNet: Latent Intrinsics Meets Diffusion Models for Indoor Scene Relighting: Data Preparation

 \section{Data Preparation}

-Acquiring paired images of real-world scenes under different lighting conditions is extremely challenging, requiring carefully controlled environments and extensive setup.
-To address this data limitation, we develop a two-stage data preparation strategy: (1) a variational-synthetic scene generation approach that captures essential lighting patterns, and (2) a curated collection of in-the-wild images that ensures diverse and balanced training data.
+Acquiring paired images of real-world scenes under different lighting conditions is extremely challenging, requiring carefully controlled environments and extensive setups.
+To address this limitation, we develop a two-stage data preparation strategy: (1) a variational synthetic scene generation approach that captures essential lighting patterns, and (2) a curated collection of in-the-wild images that ensures diverse and balanced training data.
 This combination enables our model to learn robust lighting transfer while maintaining photorealistic quality.